Maximum cut on interval graphs of interval count four is NP-complete: Introduction

 \section{Introduction}

 A \emph{cut} is a partition of the vertex set of a graph into two disjoint parts and the \emph{maximum cut problem} (denoted \textsc{MaxCut} for short) aims to determine a cut with the maximum number of edges for which each endpoint is in a distinct part.
-The decision problem \textsc{MaxCut} is known to be \NP-complete since the seventies~\cite{GJS76}, and only recently its restriction to interval graphs has been announced to be hard~\cite{ABMR20}, settling a long-standing open problem that appeared in Johnson's {\it Ongoing Guide to $\NP$-completeness}~\cite{J85}.
+The decision problem \textsc{MaxCut} is known to be NP-complete since the seventies~\cite{GJS76}, and only recently its restriction to interval graphs has been announced to be hard~\cite{ABMR20}, settling a long-standing open problem that appeared in a summary table in the 1985 column of the {\it Ongoing Guide to NP-completeness} by David S. Johnson~\cite{J85}.
+We refer the reader to a revised version of Johnson's summary table in~\cite{FMSSarxiv}, where one can also find a parameterized complexity version of the said table.

-An interval model is a family of closed intervals of the real line.
-A graph is an interval graph if there exists an interval model, for which each interval corresponds to a vertex of the graph, such that distinct vertices are adjacent in the graph if and only if the corresponding intervals intersect.
-The interval count of an interval graph is the smallest number of interval lengths used by an interval model of the graph~\cite{COS2012}.
-Published attempts to polynomial-time algorithms for \textsc{MaxCut} when restricted to graphs having interval count $1$ (also known as indifference, proper interval or unit interval graphs)~\cite{BKN99,BES17} were subsequently proved to be wrong~\cite{WEA04,KMN20}.
-In this paper, we give the first classification that bounds the interval count, namely, we prove that \textsc{MaxCut} is \NP-complete when restricted to interval graphs of interval count~5.
-This opens the search for a full polynomial/\NP-complete dichotomy classification in terms of the interval count.
-Notice that it can still happen that the problem is hard even on graphs of interval count~1.
+An \emph{interval model} is a family of closed intervals of the real line.
+A graph is an \emph{interval graph} if there exists an interval model, for which each interval corresponds to a vertex of the graph, such that distinct vertices are adjacent in the graph if and only if the corresponding intervals intersect.
+Ronald L. Graham proposed in the 80's the study of the \emph{interval count} of an interval graph as the smallest number of interval lengths used by an interval model of the graph.
+Interval graphs having interval count $1$ are called \emph{unit interval graphs} (these are also called proper interval graphs, or indifference graphs).
+Understanding the interval count, besides being an interesting and challenging problem by itself, can be also of value for the investigation of problems that are hard for general interval graphs, and easy for unit interval graphs (e.g. geodetic number~\cite{EEH.12,CDFGLR.20}, optimal linear arrangement~\cite{CFHKK.06,JZ.95}, sum coloring~\cite{NSS.99,M.05}).
+The positive results for unit interval graphs usually take advantage of the fact that a representation for these graphs can be found in linear time~\cite{CKNOS.95,FMM.95}.
+Surprisingly, the recognition of interval graphs with interval count $k$ is open, even for $k=2$~\cite{COS2012}.
+Nevertheless, another generalization of unit interval graphs has been recently introduced which might be more promising in this aspect.
+These graphs are called \emph{$k$-nested interval graphs}, for which an efficient recognition algorithm has firstly appeared in~\cite{COS2011}.
+Recently, a linear time algorithm has been devised in~\cite{KOS2018}.